 In about 1828, in Lehigh County, the 19-year-old Solomon was united in matrimony with 26-year-old Hester Maria ("Esther" or "Hettie") Rumbel Klotz (1802-1883) of Lowhill Township, Lehigh County.
 Her maiden name also has been spelled "Rumple."

-Their family of seven known children were Moses Solomon Gaumer, Jonathan Gaumer, Ann "Caroline" Ihrie, Samuel Gaumer, Sarah Ann Wiltrout, Solomon Gaumer and Benjamin Lewis Gaumer.
+Their family of eight known children were Moses Solomon Gaumer, Jonathan Gaumer, Ann "Caroline" Ihrie, Samuel Gaumer, Sarah Ann Wiltrout, Amanda Koch, Solomon Gaumer and Benjamin Lewis Gaumer.

 At the age of 51, Solomon died in Weisenberg on July 12, 1860.
 The cause of his passing is not yet known.
 [Find-a-Grave]

 Esther lived for another 23 years.
 She died in Upper Macungie Township on Oct.
 7, 1883.

 The couple was remembered and named publicly many years later, in 1917, in the respective Allentown newspaper obituaries of their daughter Sarah Wiltrout and son Benjamin Lewis Gaumer.

 Son Moses Solomon Gaumer (1829-1898) was born on March 27, 1829 in Macungie Township, Lehigh County.